 - “Caesar” by Ty Segall (00:43:00): Molly listens to music in her bedroom.
 She receives a phone call from Schmidt.
 Molly cracks a joke about text messaging.

 - “Helena Beat” by Foster the People (00:48:00): Jenko and Schmidt throw a party.
-The 21 Jump Street music can be heard as the protagonists wonder if their playlist is “too dance-y.”
+The 21 Jump Street soundtrack song can be heard as the protagonists wonder if their playlist is “too dance-y.”
 Molly arrives with Eric (Dave Franco).

 - “So Into You” by Atlanta Rhythm Section (00:52:00): Schmidt’s parents smoke a doobie in their vehicle.
 Annie (Caroline Aaron) jokes about her son being a narc, and David (Joe Chrest) describes his boy as an “angel.”